-Planting your Drift Roses correctly is a good way to get your plants off to a flying start.
-A few simple steps are all you need to get a perfect result every time:
+In order to get your plants off to a good start, planting your Drift Roses correctly is a must.
+A few simple steps, which we have outlined below, are all you need to get a perfect result every time:

-- Prepare the ground well with plenty of rich compost or rotted manure
+Step 1 – Prepare the ground well with plenty of rich compost or rotted manure.

-- Dig a hole the same depth as the pot, and twice the width
+Step 2 – Dig a hole the same depth as the pot, and twice the width.

 Water the pot thoroughly the night before planting.
 Roses love rich soil, so add plenty of garden compost or rotted animal manure.
 If you don’t have these, other types of organic material are also suitable.
 Mix the material into the soil where you are planting, using a spade or fork to turn over the ground 8 – 12 inches deep.
 To plant, dig a hole to the same depth as the pot, but wider.
 During the first growing season, water once or twice a week, or more if the weather is very hot and dry.
 Roses should not be allowed to become completely dry, especially in summer, as this can reduce flowering.

-The Drift Roses are easy-care plants that will thrive will very little attention.
-But like all roses they benefit from some basic care, and they will reward you many times over in sturdy growth and continuous flowering, in return for just a little attention.
+The Drift Roses are easy-care plants that will thrive with very little attention.
+But like all roses, they benefit from some basic care, and they will reward you many times over in sturdy growth and continuous flowering, in return for just a little attention.